nickswalker/neueresume/README.md

 Settings
 ------

-Within the `neueresume` directory, you'll find `settings.php`.
-Here you can configure a handful of settings, which are listed below.
-Any setting can be set in either the root `settings.php` or a settings file at the root of a theme (though some are more useful in one place than the other).
-All of these functions are part of the NeueResume class under the settings object and can be accessed in theme files with `$this->settings` as a prefix.
+Within your theme's directory you'll find a `settings.php` file which selectively overides settings in the root settings file located in the src folder.
+Do not tweak settings in the root file because all changes will be overwritten during updates.

 Theming
 ------